farheenimam/Prisma/README.md

 * Thanks to all the contributors and third-party libraries used in this project.

 ## Contact
-For any inquiries or issues, please contact [your email].
+For any inquiries or issues, please contact [farheenimam.offically@gmail.com].